 When Michael Williams, a professor of business at Embry-Riddle Aeronautical University (ERAU), first joined the aviation business several decades ago, computers were “unheard of,” he recalls.
 Today, however, an understanding of technology and computer programs is an essential capability of every maintenance manager.
 “Being able to use maintenance planning software, scheduling software, being able to communicate electronically—these [skills] are needed more than anything today,” he says. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Must-Have Management SkillsIT Expertise a must".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Must-Have Management SkillsIT Expertise a must".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.